 One of the things that makes this product superior to many other tire-locking chocks is the fact that no bending or kneeling is required for installation.
 Simply hold the attached cable and slide the chock between the tires with your foot.
 Removing the chock is just as simple and also doesn’t require any bending.

-- Pros: super easy to use and doesn’t require bending or kneeling; offers benefits of traditional chocks and X-chocks or stabilizers; powder-coated zinc plate finish; extra holes for cords or ropes to make use even easier
+- Pros: super easy to use and doesn’t require bending or kneeling.
+Offers benefits of traditional chocks and X-chocks or stabilizers.
+Powder-coated zinc plate finish and extra holes for cords or ropes to make use even easier

 - Cons: extra holes could stand to be bigger; is rather long, making it a bit tricky to store in tight spaces; only works on trailers with tandem wheels; sold individually

 Having wheel chocks for your RV is a good idea!
 If it is trailer chocks or RV tire chocks you want to be sure you have some.
+They can be helpful when weather conditions aren’t ideal but also when it is sunny and bright out they are needed.
 Make sure to get yours today!

 Here are more RV posts on accessories we recommend: